 The first step before starting an embroidery business is to understand the demand of the local market.
 Do market research and collect information from existing embroidery manufacturing units, and customers, and understand the gaps.

 Primarily you can target small business owners, business houses, and retail businesses who need to present a professional image with brand identity.
-Many business houses or corporate are interested in caps, shirts, t-shirts, and jackets, sporting their business name with a message.
-You can also contact a big clothing manufacturer and garment exporter who are in need of embroidery service.
+Many business houses or corporations are interested in caps, shirts, t-shirts, and jackets, sporting their business name with a message.
+You can also contact a big clothing manufacturer and garment exporter who needs embroidery service.
 You can also work for them.

 Don’t forget the online market.
 There is a huge demand for embroidered items in the online marketplace.